itsobi/amsa/README.md

 A modern, sleek, rewrite of [Austin Men's Soccer Association Website.](https://austinmenssoccer.com/)

 p.s.
-I actually happen to play in this league, and got tired of the experience when I would check the gametimes/scores.
-So I decided to rewrite the website myself, lol 🤷🏾.
+I actually happen to play in this league, and got tired of the experience when I would check the game times/scores, so I decided to rewrite the website myself.
+Cheers 🍻.

 ## Tech Stack